Altaf-Bagwan/Contact_App_MERN_Stack/README.md

 ## Contact_App_MERN_Stack
- I make a fully Responsive Contact App using MERNcwhich performs all CRUD operations
+ I make a fully Responsive Contact App using MERN which performs all CRUD operations

 ## Try It Out
  Experience the magic of Contact App by visiting the website:  https://contact-app-l1nz.onrender.com/